Law of Indonesia: Family laws

+Interfaith marriage

 Curiously, despite the Act not acknowledging lawfulness of marriage concluded between man and woman of different faiths, it is also not explicitly outlawing them.
 Interfaith marriage in Indonesia remains a divisive issue.
+In June 2023, The Supreme Court has issued circular, forbidding judges in the lower courts to approve legalization requests of interfaith marriage as a requirement for registration at the civil registry, citing the obligation to uphold the definition of a lawful marriage ("...spiritual union of man and woman..." and "...lawful under each parties' religious rules of marriage.").
+Meanwhile, the Constitutional Court also rejected earlier petitions to review the Marriage Act, hence upholding the role of state and the importance of religion in family laws.

 Commercial and corporate laws

 Indonesian commercial law utilizes several sets of laws, starting with the colonial Commerce Code.
 The Commerce Code repealed and replaced many articles regarding commercial and corporate activities in the Civil Code.
-Later new laws and regulations would be enacted to repeal and replace older rules from the code, as well as to introduce new norms and rules, such as the Limited Liability Company Act of 2007 (Undang-Undang No. 40/2007 tentang Perseroan Terbatas).
+In turn, new laws and regulations would be enacted to repeal and replace older rules from the codes, as well as to introduce new norms and rules, such as the Limited Liability Company Act of 2007 (Undang-Undang No. 40/2007 tentang Perseroan Terbatas).

 The Commerce Code introduces several type of business entities (Badan Usaha):